 The sheath is great.
 Made of Secure-ex, the sheath attaches great to MOLLE or any other military gear.
 It is much more stable than the nylon sheath that came with the fast hawk.
 This sheath also allows you to carry it on your belt.

-Conclusion as to Which Throwing Axe You Should Purchase
+Conclusion as to Which Throwing Tomahawk You Should Purchase

-Out of the 3 top selling throwing tomahawks we have discussed, which one is the right one for you?
-Well, if you are new to throwing blades and just want to get a feel for it, I highly recommend the $12 Black Ronin.
-The Black Ronin is a high-quality ax that is great for throwing.
-It is priced low but, no, it is not cheaply made.
-The single steel design will assist with the ax sticking and make throwing a lot more fun for a beginner.
+Out of the 3 top-selling throwing tomahawks we have discussed, which one is the right one for you?
+Well, if you are new to throwing blades and just want to get a feel for it, I highly recommend the SOG FastHawk or the Trench Hawk.
+Both are excellent hawks for both beginners and experts.

 That’s it, guys.
 Post any questions you have in the comment section below.